mwc360/mwc360.github.io/_posts/2024-10-24-Spark-for-the-SQL-Developer.md

 1. **Robust Idempotency**: Having come from a T-SQL background, SparkSQL’s native support for idempotency in its `CREATE` operations is incredibly convenient and reduces the need for extra logic.
     - `CREATE OR REPLACE`: Simplifies table management by allowing you to replace tables without manually writing `DROP` or `TRUNCATE` statements.
     - `CREATE...
 IF NOT EXISTS`: Removes the need to write complex checks for whether an object exists before creating it, streamlining your code.
 1. **Time Saving Operators and Functions**: SparkSQL offers a wide range of built-in functions and “syntax sugar” to reduce the need for verbose code.
-With over [400 built-in functions](https://spark.apache.org/docs/latest/api/sql/index.html) compared to T-SQL’s ~200, SparkSQL has massive flexibility, particularly when it comes to ANSI-SQL functions and semi-structured data.
+With over [400 built-in functions](https://spark.apache.org/docs/latest/api/sql/index.html) compared to T-SQL’s ~200, SparkSQL has massive flexibility, particularly when it comes to ANSI-SQL functions (i.e. `nvl2`) and working with semi-structured data.
     - `GROUP BY ALL`: A standout feature that simplifies common operations like checking for duplicates by grouping all non-aggregated columns automatically.
 Instead of manually listing each non-aggregated column, GROUP BY ALL simplifies this significantly, saving time and reducing errors.
     ```sql
     SELECT key1, key2, count(1)